Serre-Tate theory for Shimura varieties of Hodge type: Introduction

 \section{Introduction}

-Given an abelian variety $\mathcal{A}$ over a perfect field $k$ of characteristic $p$, the classical theorem of Serre and Tate (\cite{ST}) says that deformations of $\mathcal{A}$ correspond to deformations of the associated $p$-divisible group $\mathcal{A}[p^\infty].$ Using this, they prove that the deformation space of a principally polarized ordinary abelian variety $\mathcal{A}$ has the structure of a formal torus over the Witt vectors of $k$.
+Given an abelian variety $\mathcal{A}$ over a perfect field $k$ of characteristic $p$, the classical theorem of Serre and Tate (\cite{ST}) says that deformations of $\mathcal{A}$ correspond to deformations of the associated $p$-divisible group $\mathcal{A}[p^\infty].$ Using this they discovered a remarkable and surprising group structure on the deformation space of a principally polarized ordinary abelian variety $\mathcal{A}$.
+More precisely, they showed that this deformation space has the structure of a formal torus over the Witt vectors of $k$.
 Moreover, if $\mathcal{A}$ has CM, then the torsion points of this formal torus correspond precisely to deformations of $\mathcal{A}$ which also have CM.
-The identity section of the torus corresponds to what is known as the Serre-Tate canonical lift.
+The identity section of the torus corresponds to what is known as the Serre--Tate canonical lift.
 This can be characterized as the unique deformation of $\mathcal{A}$ to $W(k)$ to which all automorphisms of $\mathcal{A}$ extend.
+We refer to \cite{Katz} for more details about these results.

 The deformation space of $\mathcal{A}$ can be identified with the formal neighbourhood of the corresponding point on the ordinary locus of $\mathscr{A}_g$, the moduli space of principally polarized abelian varieties.
-Therefore, this result gives some interesting information about the local structure of $\mathscr{A}_g$.
+Therefore, this result gives some very interesting and useful information about the local structure of $\mathscr{A}_g$.
+For example, this description of the formal neighbourhood was a key input in Chai's verification of certain cases of the Hecke orbit conjecture; see \cite{Chai1}.

-In this paper we propose a generalization of the above results to more general Shimura varieties, specifically those of Hodge type.
+In this paper we propose a generalization of the above results of Serre and Tate to more general Shimura varieties, specifically those of Hodge type.
 To explain the results we need to introduce some notation.